Road Trip Alberta – a Roaringly Good Dinosaur Trail

 Have you ever thought of theming a trip or holiday?
 Creating a unifying theme can engage family members, tap into your kids’ enthusiasms and open up destinations and activities you’d never normally consider.
 Take dinosaurs for example.
-You might be surprised to hear that Alberta in Western Canada is the Capital of Prehistoric, and thus a perfect place for a Jurassic themed road trip.
-We outline why in this post for Travel Alberta…
+You might be surprised to hear that Western Canada hosts the Capital of Prehistoric – and this Road Trip Alberta provides one of the best dinosaur trails in the world.
+We outline why in this sponsored post for Travel Alberta…

 Kids love dinosaurs

 I find it curious that kids really like dinosaurs.
 They’re not exactly child friendly creatures and many of the species are hard to pronounce and spell even if you are an adult.
 A quick surf of the internet throws up various theories as to why they are still popular, even in extinction.
 Kids cherish them because they are safe.
 An alien monster can’t gobble a child up in his sleep when it is officially dead and buried.
 They are big and scary and different and cool and have lots of geeky names and knowledge and facts to absorb.

 But my personal theory is that kids like them because adults like them.
 They are part of our own childhoods; they swooped from the skies in our imagination before Tetris dropped blocks onto us.
 They are safe because they are familiar – (ie not Pokemon or Minecraft) and we understand them.
 They are safe because they are iconic toys and family movies and they bind us together with memories of childhood trips to museums.
 On a recent visit to Dubai it was the adults who stood in awe at the 155 million year old sauropod in Dubai Mall (yes really!) and not the children.
 And I was shocked to hear of the retirement of Dippy, the Natural History Museum’s beloved dinosaur cast, being set aside by a Blue Whale.